milairhu/compliance-corpus-ingestor/README.md

 # Compliance Corpus Ingestor

-This project provides a simple ingestion pipeline that reads compliance-related documents (policies, RFP responses, etc.), chunks them into paragraphs or rows, generates sentence embeddings, and stores them in a [Qdrant](https://qdrant.tech/) vector database for later semantic search via an LLM.
+This project provides a simple ingestion script that reads compliance-related documents (policies, RFP responses, etc.), chunks them into paragraphs or rows, generates sentence embeddings, and stores them in a [Qdrant](https://qdrant.tech/) vector database for later to help fill out compliance questionnaires.

 ---